freeminer/freeminer/doc/lua_api.md

 ### `gennotify`

-Returns a table mapping requested generation notification types to arrays of positions at which the corresponding generated structures are located within the current chunk.
-To enable the capture of positions of interest to be recorded call `minetest.set_gen_notify()` first.

-Possible fields of the returned table are:
+Returns a table.
+You need to announce your interest in a specific field by calling `minetest.set_gen_notify()` *before* map generation happens.

+* key = string: generation notification type
+* value = list of positions (usually)
+   * Exceptions are denoted in the listing below.

+Available generation notification types:

 * `dungeon`: bottom center position of dungeon rooms
 * `temple`: as above but for desert temples (mgv6 only)